dahn-zk/zsh-jupyter-kernel/README.md

 ## Thanks to
 - https://github.com/Valodim/zsh-capture-completion for script to get Zsh completions as data
-- https://github.com/eiro/play-jupyter for Dockerfile and doc fixes
+- https://github.com/eiro/play-jupyter for initial Dockerfile and doc fixes
 - Jupyter Development Team for Jupyter itself

 [issue]: https://github.com/danylo-dubinin/zsh-jupyter-kernel/issues/new